Shug Fisher: Sons of the Pioneers

 When the U.S. entered World War II in 1941, Fisher returned to Los Angeles to work in defense jobs, primarily at Lockheed Aircraft in Burbank.
 Art Rush, head of the Hollywood Victory Committee, requested his help arranging entertainment for defense workers during the war.

 In 1943, Fisher and Ken Carson were invited to join the Sons of the Pioneers after the group's Pat Brady and Lloyd Perryman were drafted into the service.
 Replacing Brady as bassist and comedian, Fisher eagerly joined Carson, Tim Spencer, Bob Nolan, and Hugh and Karl Farr late that year, having appreciated the band's music and personally known its members prior to the group's inception.
 During this tenure, the group appeared in a string of Roy Rogers movies, recorded songs for the John Ford movies Wagon Master in 1949 and Rio Grande in 1950, and performed the theme song for The Searchers in 1956.

-Fisher wrote a number of songs for the Pioneers, including "Out On The Open Range", "Ridin' Down To Santa Fe", later recorded by Merle Travis, and "Forgive And Forget".
+Fisher wrote a number of songs for the Pioneers, including "Out on The Open Range", "Ridin' Down to Santa Fe", later recorded by Merle Travis, and "Forgive and Forget".
 In 1946, Fisher and Travis co-wrote "Cincinnati Lou".
-Fisher also wrote "That's My Paradise", "I'm Not Foolin' Now", "A Million Memories", "Pooey On You, Little Darlin'", a novelty song later recorded by Ken Curtis; "Lonesome Train Blues"; and recorded "Gooseberry Pie" using his fake stuttering as a comedy device.
+Fisher also wrote "That's My Paradise", "I'm Not Foolin' Now", "A Million Memories", "Pooey on You, Little Darlin'", a novelty song later recorded by Ken Curtis; and "Lonesome Train Blues"; and recorded "Gooseberry Pie" using his fake stuttering as a comedy device.

 Fisher left the group in early 1946 when Brady returned from the war.
-In 1948, Capitol Transcriptions issued the album, Cowboy Jubilee, by Shug Fisher & his Ranchmen Trio.
+In 1948, Capitol Transcriptions issued the album, Cowboy Jubilee, by Shug Fisher and his Ranchmen Trio.
 Fisher rejoined the Pioneers in 1949 when Brady left.
-The highlight of this era came in 1951 when they appeared at Carnegie Hall, making them the first western band to perform there.
-They would also be the first to play at lavish nightclubs in Las Vegas and starred on Mutual Radio's Lucky U Ranch program.
-In 1953, Fisher left to join friend Ken Curtis in television and motion pictures but again returned to the Pioneers in 1955, replacing Deuce Spriggens.
+The highlight of this era came in 1951, when they appeared at Carnegie Hall, making them the first Western band to perform there.
+They were also the first to play at lavish nightclubs in Las Vegas and starred on Mutual Radio's Lucky U Ranch program.
+In 1953, Fisher left to join friend Ken Curtis in television and motion pictures, but again returned to the Pioneers in 1955, replacing Deuce Spriggens.
 He left the Pioneers for the last time in 1959, and welcomed the break to "kinda take it easy, and do a lot of hunting and fishing."